 Ensure that all staff participate in at least one professional development opportunity every year in JEIE or Technology as it applies to their roles in the workplace.

 Recruitment and Retention of Diverse Faculty and Staff

-- Increase the percentage of underrepresented faculty of color to 32% while maintaining a 98% retention rate for all full-time faculty.
-Increase part time underrepresented faculty of color to 24%.
+- Increase the percentage of underrepresented faculty of color (full and part time) to better represent the percentage of students of color on campus while maintaining a 98% retention rate for all full-time faculty.

 - Maintain at least 57% staff of color over the next five years.

 Goal 4: Expand and strengthen our financial and physical capacity

 Secure a five-year average of $1,000,000 per year in combined private, corporate and grants focused on areas that advance the strategic plan.